Shelley Holroyd

-Shelley Holroyd (born 17 May 1973 in Salford, Lancashire, England) is a female British former javelin thrower.
+Shelley Holroyd (born 17 May 1973) is a British Olympic javelin thrower.

 Athletics career

 Holroyd was the sixth British javelin thrower to throw over 60 metres (1993) and the first thrower to reach an Olympic Games since Tessa Sanderson.
 At the age of 23 she had already competed in every major championship.
-She started throwing at the age of 12 and at 13 threw 37m58cm to win the English Schools Championships.
+She started throwing at the age of 12 and at 13 threw 37m58cm with the 600g javelin to win the English Schools Championships.
 At the age of 16 Holroyd threw 52m50 and became a senior international athlete.
 In 1992 she broke the English Schools record with 56m50 and it is still the longest throw in the history of the English Schools female javelin.
 Later that year Holroyd was picked for the GB Junior team and subsequently came fourth at the World Junior Championships (1992) and was ranked Britain's number one thrower.
 In 1993 Holroyd threw 60m10cm to win the World Championship Trials and qualified for the World Championships, Stuttgart.